gianr00/Web-Scraping-Mission-to-Mars/README.md

 Author: Rosie Gianan, gianr00@gmail.com

-Build with: HTML, MongoDB, Flask, BeautifulSoup, Pandas Requests/Splinter
+Build with: HTML, MongoDB, Flask, BeautifulSoup, Pandas and Requests/Splinter

 ## Goal:
 Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.